Strilanc/Strilanc.github.io/_posts/2025-08-30-why-no-factor-21.md

 *(Quick aside: the amount of optimization that has gone into this factoring-21 circuit is probably unrepresentative of what would be possible when factoring big numbers.
 I think a more plausible amount of optimization would produce a circuit with 500x the cost of the factoring-15 circuit... but a 100x overhead is sufficient to make my point.
-Regardless, special thanks to Noah Shutty for running expensive computer searches to find the conditional-multiplication-by-4-mod-21 subroutine used by this circuit.)*
+Regardless, special thanks to Noah Shutty and Sid Madhuk for making tools and running expensive computer searches to find the conditional-multiplication-by-4-mod-21 subroutine used by this circuit.
+Also, I apologize for not doing any inter-multiplication optimizations, resulting in small amounts of waste at the boundaries between multiplications.)*

 # Where does the 100x come from?